kelcecil/do-code-challenge/README.md

 ERROR is returned if the command isn't recognized or there is a problem with the request.

 All responses are terminated with the newline character (e.g. `OK\n`, `FAIL\n`, `ERROR\n`).

+### Requirements

+Go 1.6 or newer, make

+### Building and Running

+Building and run included tests by running `make`.
+There are also separate make targets for building (`make build`) and running the included tests (`make test`).

+A Dockerfile is also provided to build and run tests on the indexer and create a container from the result binary:

+`docker build -t indexer .`

+`docker run --rm indexer`

+## Design

+### Package Overview
+The indexer is divided into several packages:
+* message
+  * This is code that deals with the convenience of creation and the handling of messages (think the newline delimited protocol.)
+* parser
+  * This package handles parsing the text protocol and creating messages from the reading.
+* pkg
+  * This package contains structures and operations that deal with packages.
+  * `package_set.go` specifically holds methods related to working with the package store.
+  * `reverse_dependency_list.go` holds a struct and functions that aid in determining if dependencies are associated with packages.
+* server
+  * This packages handles the TCP server.
+* test
+  * This packages holds all unit and integration tests for the indexer.

+### Accepting Connections

+The application begins by creating a TCP server using Go's `net` library and beginning to listen for connections.
+We set a periodic timeout on `listener.Accept()` to check for signals such as SIGTERM (which Docker will send on a first attempt to stop a container) so that we can handle a server stop gracefully.
+New connections are spawned into a Go routine to be handled by `HandleConnection`.

+Connection draining was considered to be added here but was decided against.
+Draining makes sense when dealing with light weight APIs that make calls to stateless applications to avoid interrupting existing calls when closing.
+This protocol establishes and holds a connection for the life of the session thus would probably hold a connection longer than a REST API call; A Docker container would, in most cases, likely receive SIGKILL long before the connections would be drained.

+### Parsing Message

+The first step after establishing the connection is to read input from the client and parse.
+This is handled by the MessageReader in `parser.go`.
+The MessageReader reads 4096 bytes from the client at a time (as opposed to using `ReadString('\n')` to read until a newline terminator) to allow for us to inspect and determine if a client is just sending nonsense to attempt to overflow or cause a panic; This overflow check has not been added as a maximum message size was not defined in the problem description but could easily be added if one was provided.